AleksandarBayrev/general-linux-fixes/KVM-DHCP-Fix.md

 # To set static IP on the machines via DHCP server from KVM use the network configuration of KVM/QEMU
-* Add an host entry like this:
+* Add n host entry like this:
 ```xml
 <host mac="host-mac-address" name="host-identifier-eg-kvm-machine-name" ip="desired-ip-addres-in-range-above" />
 ```